 No worries if it happens to you, they will still be delicious.
 Just dunk them in some golden juice, ha!

-Em, my three year old, loves using these stencil cookie cutters.
+Em, my three year old, loves using these stencil cookie cuttersyou can buy from Amazon*.
 The cookies do puff up and spread a little, but you can still see the shape and embossing nicely.

 We generally avoid buying plastic where we can, but we only own a very small selection of cookie cutters in general and she kept cutting herself with the metal ones.
 So sigh, I made an exception.